Judges in Nevada have the discretion to grant an early termination of probation if you’ve met certain conditions, such as

 - being able to return to normal life sooner

 In this article, our Las Vegas criminal defense attorneys discuss how early termination of probation works in Nevada, including procedures and eligibility:

 Probation is an alternative punishment to incarceration in some Nevada criminal cases.
-People on probation may be out of custody, but they still have to comply with various court orders as a condition of remaining out of custody.
+If you are on probation, you may be out of custody, but you still have to comply with various court orders as a condition of remaining out of custody.

-In contrast, defendants convicted of serious felonies may get “intensive supervision.”
-These defendants usually have to submit to electronic monitoring in Nevada and several other requirements that limit their movements and actions.
+By contrast, If you are convicted of serious felonies, you may get “intensive supervision.”
+You usually have to submit to electronic monitoring and several other requirements that limit your movements and actions.

-Although probation can be very inconvenient, it is obviously preferable to incarceration because the defendants gets to remain out of custody.
-Note that sometimes judges will sentence a defendant to a jail or prison term which will then be followed by a period of probation.
+Although probation can be very inconvenient, it is obviously preferable to incarceration because you get to remain out of custody.
+Note that sometimes judges will sentence you to a jail or prison term which will then be followed by a period of probation.

 Judges determine which probationary terms to impose on a case-by-case basis.
-For instance, defendants convicted of the Nevada crime of drug possession (NRS 453.336) will likely be ordered to submit to random drug testing as a term of their probation.
+For instance, if you are convicted of drug possession (NRS 453.336), you will likely be ordered to submit to random drug testing as a term of your probation.

 Fifteen common terms of probation in Nevada include: